-On the day the provider determines a participant has a valid reason for a failure, the provider must:

-- record the assessment that the participant had a valid reason in ESSWeb - select the description of why the reason was valid from the drop-down menu.
+- On the day the provider determines a participant has a valid reason for a failure, the provider must: - record that the participant had a valid reason in ESSWeb - select the description of why the reason was valid from the drop-down menu.
+The reason must be the closest available to the reason described by the participant.